The Foundation for a Meaningful Life

 • Physical Science 8

 Physical Science is a lab-based course that covers foundational content related to physics and chemistry.
-It includes three units: coding, motion and forces, and chemistry.
-Using Zulama, developed by Carnegie Learning, students learn how to write code to manipulate movement and data collection.
-They develop computational thinking skills as they design rockets to collect data over the course of simulated rocket flights to study the relationship between speed and acceleration and calculate the force of gravity.
-Later in the year, students learn about motion and forces, starting with motion as related to a position, building to define speed and acceleration, and ending with an examination of the force of gravity.
-Through focused laboratory experiments, students learn to isolate variables, work with large sets of data, graph their findings, and extract information from graphs.
-In the final term, students learn about the structure and properties of matter and chemical reactions.
+It includes three units: motion and forces, chemistry, and coding.
+At the beginning of the year, students learn about motion and forces, starting with motion as related to a position, building to define speed and acceleration, and ending with an examination of the force of gravity.
+Through focused laboratory experiments, students learn to isolate variables, work with large data sets, graph findings, and extract information from graphs.
+In the winter term, students learn about the structure and properties of matter and chemical reactions through the study of chemistry principles.
+In the final term, students learn how to write code to manipulate movement and collect data.
 Students design investigations where they control variables to provide evidence for the law of conservation of mass and energy, while taking into account variables that affect the rates of reactions.

 • World Languages